ultron682/asp.net-ef-xunit-identity_codeshare_backend/README.md

 - MailData: Stores email information for sending emails via MailKit.
 - MailSettings: Holds the SMTP server settings.

+## Unit and Integration Tests
+The CodeShareBackend includes unit tests to ensure the correct functionality of key components, particularly the AccountController.
+The tests are written using XUnit and Moq for mocking dependencies.

 ## API Endpoints

 ### Authentication and User Management: